 - 10.1.
 The application must be considered in relation to the purpose and principles of the Resource Management Act 1991 which are contained in Section 5 to 8 of the Act inclusive. - 10.2.
 The proposal will meet Section 5 of the RMA as the proposal will sustain the potential of natural and physical resources whilst meeting the foreseeable needs of future generations as the proposal is considered to retain the productive use of the land while still providing for their social, economic and cultural well-being.
-In addition, the proposal will avoid adverse effects on the environment and will maintain the rural character of the site and surrounding environment.
+In addition, the proposal will avoid adverse effects on the environment and will maintain the rural character of the site and surrounding environment. - 10.3.

-- 10.3.
 Section 6 of the Act sets out a number of matters of national importance.
 These matters of national importance are considered relevant to this application.
-The proposal is not located within the coastal environment nor is it located near any lakes, rivers or wetlands.
+The eastern portion of the site is located within the coastal environment, however this will remain within the balance lot as a result of the proposal and no change of use within this portion of the site is anticipated.
+The proposal is not considered to adversely affect any areas of lakes, rivers, wetlands or the CMA.
 The site does not contain any areas of Outstanding Natural Features and Landscapes nor any indigenous vegetation.
-The site is not located along the coastal marine area or near lakes or rivers where public access would be required.
+Public access is not considered applicable to this proposal.
 The site is not known to contain any areas of cultural significance and the proposal is not considered to affect the relationship of Māori and their culture and traditions.
 The site is not known to contain any sites of historical significance or be within an area subject to customary rights.
 The proposal does not increase the risk of natural hazards and will not accelerate, exacerbate or worsen the effects from natural hazards.
-It is therefore considered that the proposal is consistent with Section 6 of the Act. - 10.4.
+It is therefore considered that the proposal is consistent with Section 6 of the Act.

+- 10.4.
 Section 7 identifies a number of "other matters" to be given particular regard by a Council in the consideration of any assessment for resource consent, including the maintenance and enhancement of amenity values.
 The proposal maintains amenity values in the area as the proposal is in keeping with the existing character of the surrounding environment. - 10.5.
 Section 8 requires Council to take into account the principals of the Treaty of Waitangi.
 It is considered that the proposal raises no Treaty issues.
 The subject site is not known to be located within an area of significance to Māori.
 The proposal has taken into account the principals of the Treaty of Waitangi and is not considered to be contrary to these principals. - 10.6.
 Overall, the application is considered to be consistent with the relevant provisions of Part 2 of the Act, as expressed through the objectives, policies and rules reviewed in earlier sections of this application.
 Given that consistency, we conclude that the proposal achieves the purposes of sustainable management set out by Sections 5-8 of the Act.